FriendsOfREDAXO/installer-action/README.md

 # installer-action
 A GithubAction to upload github releases automatically into the REDAXO installer

+> **Please note:** The AddOn must already be created in MyREDAXO.

 # Usage

+## 1st step: Adding Secrets

+> This step is not required for FriendsOfREDAXO add-ons.
+Jump directly to the 2nd step

 Add your MyREDAXO credentials to your repository secrets. ([GitHub Docs](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)).

 Set your myREDAXO username as value for `MYREDAXO_USERNAME` and your myREDAXO apikey as value for `MYREDAXO_API_KEY`.

+## 2nd step: Adding the workflow

 Create a new release workflow file in your repository e.g. `.github/workflows/publish-to-redaxo.yml`